zenrif/Cendakala/README.md

     </table>

 #### Dataset dataset_dummy
-The dummy dataset consists of 3 columns, namely user_id, kategori, and history. user_id is the identification of the user in the database, category is the category of the questionnaire (i.e. health, education, etc.), and history describes how many questionnaires were completed by users in the same category.
-The data in the dummydataset is generated with a Python library.
+The dummy dataset consists of 3 columns, namely user_id, category, and history. user_id is the identification of the user in the database, category is the category of the questionnaire (i.e. health, education, etc.), and history describes how many questionnaires were completed by users in the same category.
+The data in the dummy dataset is generated with a Python library.

 Dataset Preview<br>